kenshuri/setup_django_tailwind_daisyui/README.md

 # Minimal template to set-up a Django project with TailwindCSS and daisyUI

+As described, this code will set-up a Django Project with tailwindCSS and daisyUI.
+The auto-reload feature is also included.

+The code for this was vastly inspired from a stackoverflow answer on [How to use TailwindCSS with Django?](https://stackoverflow.com/questions/63392426/how-to-use-tailwindcss-with-django#63392427).

+## Set-up the project

 To set-up the project from scratch, run the following commands in your terminal.

 ```shell